top of page

 Contract Law

-A chapter on the law of contracts is included in this reference guide for a purpose different to the rest of the chapters.
-It is very seldom that even a circumstance investigator needs any but the barest basics of contract law, and those employed in other civilian law enforcement fields need no knowledge of it at all to perform their functions.
-The real reason is that workers in some fields are engaged as sub-contractors.
+Another reason for writing this is that workers in some fields are engaged as sub-contractors.
 Hence there are many of us who are functionally powerless against the stronger parties - major investigation firms, process serving firms, law firms and insurance companies - who use our services.
 A knowledge of one's rights is sometimes quite helpful.
-Then also, this information is helpful to smaller firms dealing directly with larger end clients, whether it's the aforementioned regulars, or individuals in the retail market who have unreasonable expectations and a lack of patience.
+Then also, this information is helpful to smaller firms dealing directly with larger end clients.

 Contracts involve promises on both sides where something of value is transferred between both parties subject to a clear and legitimate agreement.
 To prevent parties changing their minds when things turn against them in the course of business, courts rely on evidence of what they mutually intended to be bound by law to perform for each other.
 Contracts involve transferring things of value such as personal rights, property rights and promises of future obligations.